zimtsui/injektor/README.md

 # Injektor

-Injektor is a non-intrusive IoC container and dependency injection framework.
+Injektor is a non-intrusive IoC container and dependency SETTER injection framework.

 - No implicit globals.
 - No proxies, getters, setters, or any other hacking modifications being applied to your instance or the prototype chain.